-What went on in 2017?
+What went on in 2018?

 I am doing more and more live performances.
 Since I found myself writing stories, it was suggested by a fellow musician that I read a story at a gig.
 I tried it and fell in love with storytelling.
 I began incorporating stories into my show.
 They have become part of who I am as a performer.
 As this new direction evolves, I can see other additions in the future.
 I envision more of a multi-media show.
 However, I don't want to get too ahead of myself.
-For now, I am focusing on the core elements.
+For now, I am focusing on the songs and stories.

-What I learned in 2017?
+What I learned in 2018?

-listening to my soul and not the chatter my head...trusting myself(this is an on-going process)
+Listening to my soul and not the chatter my head...trusting myself(this is an on-going process)

-physical clutter is emotional clutter...it weighs me down and keeps me stuck in the past.
+Physical clutter is emotional clutter...it weighs me down and keeps me stuck in the past.
 If a thing no longer makes me feel good, it is time to let it go.

-dont drink, go to meetings, and help other alcoholics still suffering.
+Dont drink, go to meetings, and help other alcoholics still suffering.
 We are not alone!!!
 I always felt that I not only could, but that I should do everything alone.
 This is a lie and impossible.

-and on to 2018 with gratitude!
+and on to 2019 with gratitude!